-• An injectable drug prescribed to be self-administered or administered by any other person except one who is acting within his or her capacity as a paid healthcare professional.
+• An injectable drug prescribed to be self-administered or administered by any other person except one who is acting within their capacity as a paid healthcare professional.
 Covered injectable drugs include injectable insulin.

 Primary Care Physician (PCP)

 This is the network provider who: